meghutch/CTAnalyze/README.md

 To reproduce the analysis:

 1. Review the `data/README.txt` and download the raw data from the [Chicago Data Portal](https://data.cityofchicago.org/Transportation/CTA-Ridership-L-Station-Entries-Daily-Totals/5neh-572f/about_data)

-2. Pre-process the raw data using `R/00_00_pre_process_data.R.
+2. Pre-process the raw data using `R/00_pre_process_data.R`

-3. Next, run `R/01_cta_ridership_analysis.R` to run the analysis.
+3. Next, run `R/01_cta_ridership_analysis.R` to run the analysis

 ## Results / Output

 The output of the analysis will identify the CTA stations with the most riders from August 2019 - October 2023.

-This will be as a figure in `results/figures/2019_2023_top_3_stations.png`
+The resulting figure will output to `results/figures/2019_2023_top_3_stations.png`